jutivia/Word-Wrap-Kata/readme.md

 Output: "this\nis a\nsente\nnce"
 Explanation:
 Under the given constraints, the string would be split into 4 parts
-- The first 2 parts are at word count.
+- The first 2 parts are at column count.
 - The last 2 parts is a split of 'sentence' into the first 5 letters, 'sente' as per the column provided, then the last part is the 'nce' left of the word

 #